fo-dicom/fo-dicom-samples/README.md

 * C-Store SCP, simple implementation of a C-STORE Service Class Provider

 ### Issues
-If you encounter issues with any of the samples, please report on the [fo-dicom issue board](https://github.com/fo-dicom/fo-dicom/issues).
+If you encounter issues with any of the samples, please report on the [fo-dicom-samples issue board](https://github.com/fo-dicom/fo-dicom-samples/issues).

 <br />
 <br />